 What you should know about aptX Bluetooth headphones

-Even though aptX Bluetooth headphones facilitate some of the best, most stable wireless streaming around, the fact remains that wired audio is still king especially for anyone who listens to lossless audio files like FLAC or subscribes to the likes of Amazon Music HD, Deezer, and Tidal HiFi.
+First thing is first, wired audio still trumps any form of Bluetooth playback.
+Even though aptX Bluetooth headphones facilitate some of the best, most stable wireless streaming around, the fact remains that wired audio is still king, especially for anyone who listens to lossless audio files like FLAC or subscribes to the likes of Amazon Music HD, Deezer, and Qobuz.
 Although aptX is excellent for Android devices, it isn’t supported by iOS devices; iPhone users need to pick an AAC-supported headset for high-quality streaming.

 To optimize audio quality, get a proper fit

 If external noise permeates your headphones’ seal, then auditory masking will degrade perceived sound quality.
-This phenomenon occurs because our brains have limited bandwidth for processing stimuli, audio included, and loud sounds are prioritized over relatively quieter ones.
-You’ve likely noticed this when walking and a train passes: the train’s roar makes it hard to hear your music, but it’s not that the volume on your media player happened to jump down at that moment, rather your brain focused on processing the loud, threatening sound of the train.
+This phenomenon occurs because our brains have limited bandwidth for processing stimuli, audio included, and loud sounds get prioritized over relatively quieter ones.
+You’ve likely noticed this when walking and a train passes: the train’s roar makes it hard to hear your music, but the volume on your media player did not happen to jump down at that moment, rather your brain focused on processing the loud, threatening sound of the train.

-When using over-ear headphones, this means, ensuring that your ears are well within the perimeter of the ear cups.
-For those who wear glasses, you may want to swap those spectacles out for contacts or continue your search for a headset with velour earpads, like the Philips Fidelio X2 which happen to be the open-back cans that I use.
+When you use over-ear headphones, your ears are well within the perimeter of the ear cups.
+For those who wear glasses, you may want to swap those spectacles out for contacts or continue your search for a headset with velour earpads, like the Philips Fidelio X2 which happens to be the open-back cans that I use.

-We included one pair of true wireless in-ears on this list, and if you happen to roll with those or any other set of earbuds, be sure to take the time to find the best-fitting ear tips.
-Most people are able to do this with some of the included sleeves, but if you require a more custom fit, third-party ear tips may be necessary.
+We included one pair of true wireless in-ears on this list, and if you happen to roll with those or any other set of earbuds, take the time to find the best-fitting ear tips.
+Most people can do this with some of the included sleeves.
+If you require a more custom fit, try third-party ear tips.